Established

 Freshmen and Sophomores

 Students can declare a major in one of the college’s undergraduate programs upon admission to the university.
-However, continued progress as a junior in the major is contingent upon selection and requires completion of an application process.
+However, continued progress as a junior in the major is contingent upon meeting major- or specialization-specific critical tracking criteria.
 Progression standards include courses completed, cumulative and tracking GPAs, and academic conduct.
-Students apply for junior level limited access admission in their sophomore year.

 Transfer Student Admission